sudosoul/gemini-deviation-alert/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-Hello all, my name is Rob, and I'm excited to be considered for this opportunity to work amongst a group of elite engineers such as yourselves! ;-P
+Hello all, my name is Rob.

-I know you are all very busy, so first - thanks for taking the time to review this.
-I will try to keep this short and to the point.

 ### Problem Statement
 My task was to create a tool within 4 hours for the following scenario: